 Colors: Mystic Bronze, Mystic Black, Mystic White

 Size: 41 x 42.5 x 11.3 mm/45 x 46.2 x 11.1 mm

 Durability: 5ATM + IP68

 Features: HRM, SpO2, VO2 Max, ECG, blood pressure monitoring

-The Samsung Galaxy Watch 3 went on sale on August 6.
-Those interested in picking the new smartwatch will have a few sizes and variations to choose from.
+The Samsung Galaxy Watch 3 went on sale on August 6, 2020.
+Those interested in picking the new smartwatch have a few sizes and variations to choose from.

 The starting Galaxy Watch 3 price of $399 will get you the 41mm model in either Mystic Silver or Mystic Bronze.
-(The latter option is Samsung’s current signature color, matching the Samsung Galaxy Note 20 Ultra and Samsung Galaxy Buds Live, which launched at the same time).
+(The latter option is Samsung’s signature color, matching the Samsung Galaxy Note 20 Ultra and Samsung Galaxy Buds Live, which launched at the same time).

 The larger, 45mm model starts at $429 and comes in Mystic Black or Mystic Silver.
 It’s offered in a titanium variant as well, though that will come at a premium.
 And if you want your Samsung Galaxy Watch 3 with LTE so it can make phone calls and respond to messages when your smartphone is out of Bluetooth range, expect to add $50 to the base price.

 The bezel is back, baby.
 When we tested the mechanism during our original Samsung Galaxy Watch review, we found the physical bezel useful and fun.
 Spinning the dial worked well with both side buttons and offered a great alternative to swiping or trying to poke at the circular display with our finger.